mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/activity.md

 1. In [Microsoft MakeCode](https://makecode.microbit.org/), start a new project.

 ## Tour of Microsoft MakeCode
-* Simulator - on the left side of the screen, you will see a virtual micro:bit that will show what your program will look like running on a micro:bit.
+* Simulator - on the left side of the screen, you will see a virtual Ragga that will show what your program will look like running on a Ragga.
 This is helpful for debugging, and instant feedback on program execution.
 * Toolbox - in the middle of the screen, there are a number of different categories, each containing a number of blocks that can be dragged into the programming workspace on the right.
 * Workspace - on the right side of the screen is the Programming Workspace where you will create your program.
 Programs are constructed by snapping blocks together in this area.